The Mars Volta was a Progressive Rock

 magazine named them the best prog-rock band of 2008.

-The band is currently on indefinite hiatus.
-Rodríguez-López and Parks have formed a new project, Bosnian Rainbows.
+Rodríguez-López and Parks went on to form a new project, Bosnian Rainbows.
 In addition, Rodríguez-López, Bixler-Zavala, and Hinojos' previous band, At the Drive-In, has reunited, although there are no current plans to record any new material.
 As of January 25, 2013 The Mars Volta has officially split up.
+As of April 2014, Rodriguez-López and Bixler-Zavala have formed a new project entitled Antemasque

 - Omar Rodríguez-López: guitar, production